abhimanyusirohi/binbaboon/README.md

 # BinBaboon

-BinBaboon is a web application that displays files in hexadecimal and allows bookmarking bytes
+BinBaboon is a web application that displays files in hexadecimal and allows bookmarking raw bytes